-In Montana, for purposes of meeting the LFP risk management purchase requirement, a producer may purchase PRF insurance, pay for NAP coverage, or do both.
+In Wyoming, for purposes of meeting the LFP risk management purchase requirement, a producer may purchase PRF insurance or pay for NAP coverage but not do both on the same grazing land.

 Producers who meet the requirements of a socially disadvantaged, limited resource, or beginning farmer or rancher do not have to meet the risk management purchase requirement.
 In the case of an eligible livestock producer that is a socially disadvantaged farmer or rancher or limited resource or beginning farmer or rancher, the Secretary may: